GB Energy to be headquartered in Aberdeen, Starmer confirms

 “More widely, we are working closely with the UK Government as it establishes the GBE team and we would encourage them to accelerate the establishment of the new organisation so that investment in projects in Scotland can be taken forward without delay.”

+Stuart Payne, chief executive of the North Sea Transition Authority (NSTA), said he was “absolutely delighted” with the news, adding: “The city was at the absolute heart of the UK’s energy story for the last 60 years, and can do the same for the next 60 – the energy transition will be accelerated and enabled by a world-class workforce, a passion for tackling the hardest technical challenges and a very warm welcome awaits our new colleagues.”

-The co-leaders of Aberdeen City Council said they were “delighted” with the announcement.
+The co-leaders of Aberdeen City Council also said they were “delighted” with the announcement.

 “As the energy capital of Europe, Aberdeen is best placed in Scotland to be home to the UK Government’s GB Energy headquarters,” Ian Yuill and Christian Allard said in a joint statement.